muratk5n/thirdwave/en/README.md

 ---

-Libertarianism is poisened in US..
+Libertarianism is corrupted in US..
 A coopted version is used to provide cover for billionaires while they push for pro-freedom-sounding ideas, at the same time they generate culture war material to make themselves useful among the equally corrupt, retarded right-wing